rubysamurai/material_design_lite-sass/README.md

 });
 ```

+Put this code, for instance, in `app/assets/javascripts/application.js` file or in `app/views/layouts/application.html.erb` file after closing `</body>` tag.

 ## Usage

 By default, using `@import 'material';` and `//= require material`, all of Material Design Lite components are imported.
 You can also import components individually.